kranthi90597/Calendar-Application-for-Communication-Tracking/README.md

 Add any relevant badges (optional).

 ## 🚀 Project Overview
-A brief description of your project:
-- What it does.
-- Why you built it.
-- Highlight any unique or standout features.

-For example:
 > This project is a web-based notification and dashboard application built using React.
 It provides an intuitive interface for managing user notifications, displaying a calendar view, and handling admin modules.
 The goal of this project was to create a scalable, responsive, and efficient platform.

 ---